Skip to content

 savepath str

-Directory path where the parsed CSV files should be saved.
+Directory where processed CSV files will be saved

 required